-The cumulative effect of the strong wind event on the stratification of the upper layers can be analysed through the Stratification Index (SI) (Estournel et al., 2016a).
+The cumulative effect of the strong-wind event on the stratification of the upper layers can be analysed through the stratification index (SI) (Estournel et al., 2016a).

-$$SI(H) = \int{H}^{0} (\rho(H) - \rho(h))dh \tag{1}$$

-where ρ is the potential density (kg m-3) and H the reference level (m).
+$$\operatorname{SI}(H) = \int{H}^{0} (\rho(H) - \rho(h)) \mathrm{d}h, \tag{1}$$ where ρ is the potential density (kg m-3) and H the reference level (m).
 SI is expressed in kg m-2.
 It represents the amount of buoyancy to be extracted to mix the water column from the surface to level H and achieve a homogeneous density $\rho(H)$.

-Figure 7 (d-f) shows the SI at 250 m (depth below which no significant changes are observed), before and after IOP16, and the SI differences between these two periods.
-Before the IOP16 (Fig. 7.d), the light Atlantic Water corresponds to higher stratification, with an SI at 250 m greater than 120 kg m $^{-2}$.
-Inside this meander, a mesoscale anticyclonic eddy has a notable effect on stratification with an SI higher than 200 kg m $^{-2}$ (around 41°N and 4.5°E).
-The NBF separates this patch of highly stratified water from the less stratified Modified Atlantic Water characterized by an SI lower than 90 kg m $^{-2}$, i.e. a stratification front of about 30 kg m $^{-2}$.
-The filaments visible in the surface potential density map (Fig. 7.a) are too thin to have a significant impact on the upper layer integrated stratification.
-The SI evolution during IOP16 (Fig. 7.f) shows a maximum loss of stratification (about 50 kg m $^{-2}$) in the northern and eastern parts of the NBF meander and a stratification gain (about 20 kg m $^{-2}$) in the western part of the NBF meander.
-Outside the frontal region, SI variations appear to be related to the displacement of mesoscale and submesoscale eddies.
+Figure 7d-f shows the SI at 250 m (a depth below which no significant changes are observed) before and after IOP16 and the SI differences between these two periods.
+Before the IOP16 (Fig. 7d), the light Atlantic water corresponds to higher stratification, with an SI at 250 m greater than 120 kg m^{-2} .
+Inside this meander, a mesoscale anticyclonic eddy has a noticeable effect on stratification with an SI higher than 200 kg m^{-2} (around 41° N and 4.5° E).
+The NBF separates this patch of highly stratified water from the less stratified Atlantic water characterised by an SI lower than 90 kg m^{-2} , i.e. a stratification front of about 30 kg m^{-2} .
+The filaments visible in the surface potential density map (Fig. 7a) are too thin to have a significant impact on the upper layer integrated stratification.
+The SI evolution during IOP16 (Fig. 7f) shows a maximum loss of stratification (about 50 kg m^{-2}) in the northern and eastern parts of the NBF meander and a stratification gain (about 20 kg m^{-2}) in the western part of the NBF meander.
+Outside the frontal region, SI variations appear to be related to the displacement of mesoscale and sub-mesoscale eddies.

 Two vertical sections of potential density are now examined to illustrate the vertical processes.
-Figure 8 presents the vertical distribution of isopycnals before (black lines in Fig. 8) and after (blue lines in Fig. 8) IOP16 and the sea water potential density difference (in colours) along North-South (NS) and East-West (EW) sections (indicated by black lines in Fig. 7).
+Figure 8 presents the vertical distribution of isopycnals before (black lines in Fig. 8) and after IOP16 (blue lines in Fig. 8) and the seawater potential density difference (in colours) along north- south (NS) and east-west (EW) sections (indicated by black lines in Fig. 7).

-On the NS section (Fig. 8.a), before the strong wind event, the section intersects the NBF meander at 42.1°N (the NBF position is defined by the 27.0 kg m-3 isopycnal).
-South of the NBF, a patch of light AW, with a density lower than 27.0 kg m-3, extends over a depth of about 50 m.
-To the north, the light water thins to 10 m around 42.4°N, corresponding to the filament structure.
-This section also intersects the mesoscale anticyclonic eddy previously described around 41°N (explaining the local deepening of the isopycnals), and the Northern Current along the bathymetric slope.
-Between 41.75°N and 42.75°N, the doming of the isopycnals corresponds to the cyclonic gyre.
-After the strong wind event, the NBF migrates southward by about 0.3° (about 35 km) and the NBF position is now defined by the 28.0 kg m-3 isopycnal.
-The maximum increase of potential density (more than 1.5 kg m-3 to a depth of 40 m) is obtained in the displacement area of the NBF.
+On the NS section (Fig. 8a), before the strong-wind event, the section intersects the NBF meander at 42.1° N (the NBF position is defined by the 27.0 kg m^{-3} isopycnal).
+South of the NBF, a patch of light AW, with a density lower than 27.0 kg m^{-3} , extends over a depth of about 50 m.
+To the north, the light water thins to 10 m around 42.4° N, corresponding to the filament structure.
+This section also intersects the mesoscale anticyclonic eddy previously described around 41° N (explaining the local deepening of the isopycnals) and the Northern Current along the bathymetric slope.
+Between 41.75 and 42.75° N, the doming of the isopycnals corresponds to the cyclonic gyre.
+After the strongwind event, the NBF migrates southward by about 0.3° (about 35 km), and the NBF position is now defined by the $28.0 \,\mathrm{kg}\,\mathrm{m}^{-3}$ isopycnal.
+The maximum increase in potential density (more than 1.5 kg m^{-3} to a depth of 40 m) is obtained in the displacement area of the NBF.